ナミビア

 Activities:

-Exploring some of the world's highest dunes: climb the dunes to enjoy the vast sea of sand and spectacular views.
+Exploring some of the world's highest dunes: climb the dunes to gaze over the vast sea of sand and enjoy the spectacular scenery.

-Visiting the salt pan with fossilized trees hundreds of years old: trace the marks of the past and experience geological wonders.
+Visiting the salt pan with fossilized trees dating back hundreds of years: trace the remnants of the past and experience geological wonders.

-Guided explanations: learn about the area and how the dunes were formed while visiting must-see spots.
+Guide commentary: learn about the area and how the dunes formed while visiting must-see spots.

-The guide will take you to the best places at the best times, providing a memorable experience and assisting with photography so you can properly document your visit to Sossusvlei.
+The guide will take you to the best places at the best times and provide a memorable experience.
+They will also assist with photography so you can capture a lasting record of your visit to Sossusvlei.
 [English Guide]

 • Dinner